-Fireworks are a traditional part of enjoying celebrations such as Bonfire Night or New Year but they are the cause of around a thousand serious accidents every year (source: HSE) - it should be remembered that they are dangerous explosives.
+Fireworks are a traditional part of enjoying celebrations such as Bonfire Night or New Year.
+But they are the cause of around 1000 serious accidents every year (source: HSE).
+Remember - they are dangerous explosives.

 The safest way to enjoy fireworks is to go to an organised event such as the Himley Bonfire.

 If you are organising a fireworks display, make sure everyone involved knows what they are doing to avoid any accidents.
 Find out about your responsibilities to the public and the people working with you when organising a fireworks display.
-You can contact us or read the information available below:

-It is illegal to for retailers to sell fireworks to anyone under the age of 18.
+It is illegal for retailers to sell fireworks to anyone under the age of 18.
 The only exceptions are party poppers, cracker snaps, caps, serpents or novelty matches where the minimum age is 16.

 Fireworks displays can be particularly distressing to animals.

 It is illegal to dispose of commercial waste in a bonfire and you should consider energy efficiency and recycling waste.
 However, householders may have bonfires but you should should consider recycling your waste.